babylonchain/covenant-signer/docs/deployment.md

 bitcoin-cli restorewallet <wallet-name> /path/to/backup/wallet.dat
 ```

-*Note*: We recommend a frequent backing up mechanism.
-See the prior backups
+*Note*: We recommend creating multiple backups of the wallet and
-section.
+storing them in separate places.

 ## 4. Covenant Signer setup